How do you launch a product in a crowded market when you have no name recognition, no track record, no website, no ad budget, and no email list?

 Once we had our list, we reached out to them directly.

-We needed to know exactly what our One Click Upsell product needed to offer on day #1.
-Our theory was simple.
-Build a product that a 6- or 7-figure business can use to achieve measurable results, and you will have a product that brings a tremendous amount of value to the market.
+We needed to know exactly what our One Click Upsell product needed to offer on Day One.
+Our theory was simple: build a product that a six- or seven-figure business can use to achieve measurable results, and you will have a product that brings a tremendous amount of value to the market.

 Every business paid for our solution.
 And that's when we knew we had something.

 There's a huge difference between someone telling you they'll buy your product and them actually buying it.